Old Hall Junior School

 Mrs H Lowndes

-Caretakers Mr P Arnold
+Caretaker: Mr P Arnold

-Cleaner Ms M Longden
+Cleaner: Ms M Longden

-Mrs T Hobson Mrs S Mitchell
+Mrs S Mitchell

 Trust Partner: Jonathan Brookes